jsan3386/avatar/README.md

 Note that the file can take some time to load.
 Calculations are very slow because update() function needs to be called quite often.

 Note that usual function to load a motion file in Makehuman provided in Makewalk addon, is working only in Blender 2.79.
 Even I modified some parts of the code to make it compatible with Blender 2.80, there are a lot of mistakes when importing motions.
 Probably is due to the fact that now frame 0 is not Tpose anymore.
 Finally, I decided to implement my own function.
 Is not optimal and I'm sure it can be greatly improved, but it works for all the cases I've tried.

+Another way to load an action to Avatar model is to use the Blender Addon [BHV Retargeter](http://diffeomorphic.blogspot.com/p/bvh-retargeter.html).

 ### Dressing Panel